osajus/LittleTreeSim/README.md

 This sketch can be uploaded to your Arduino either through your IDE or by using SIMHUB.

-### HARDWARE SETUP
+## HARDWARE SETUP
 Foward and Backward servo wires to I/O 10.
 Left and Right servo wires to I/O pin 9.
 These values can be changed in the [SHCustomProtocol.h](https://github.com/osajus/LittleTreeSim/blob/main/SHCustomProtocol.h) file, if you wish.
 Lines 16/17.

 I used 5V servos but you might want to check your particular hardware before applying the VCC and GND wires.

-I drilled two holes (One in the Z ring and one in the X bar) and used bailing wire to connect each servo arm to the drilled holes.
+I drilled a hole and used bailing wire to connect the little tree.

-### 3D MODELS
+## 3D MODELS
-3mf files are included.
+3mf file is included.
 I won't provide the source file.
-You'll need some m4 bolts and nuts to complete the build.
-I used double sided sticky tape to attach the servos and some hot-snot to hold down the Arduino.
+I used the scews that came with the servos to attach them to the model.
+Double sided tape or glue could also be used.
+I used some hot-snot to hold down the Arduino.

-### REVISIONS
+# REVISIONS
 I'm sure a lot of this could be done better.
 Feel free to modify any of the source material to improve or meet your specific needs.

+### 4/3/22
+Re-designed model to remove bailing wire.